Dale-Potter-14/Play-Eternal/README.md

     - It then provides some mindful and calming activities for the user to take away and do with their child.
    - This section provides value to the user at it provides a practical solution to their problem.
    - As there is a lot of written information on the page, the anxiety activities section is presented as a compact grid of  six images with an image caption providing the activity name.
    - By simply hovering over the image caption, a tool-tip pop-up provides a description of the activity.
-The user will be prompted to hover as the image caption has a dotted underline, which is commonly used to show tool-tips and familiar to users.
+The user will be prompted to hover as the image caption has a dotted underline, which is commonly used to show tool-tips and is familiar to users.
-   - For further information on the tool-tip please click here.

 ![Anxiety Tooltip](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/anxiety-tooltip.PNG?raw=true)